JuliaStats/MLBase.jl/README.md

 ```julia
 y[i] = t.scale[i] * (x[i] - t.mean[i])
 ```
 Here, ``t.scale[i]`` is the inverse of the standard deviation of the i-th variable.
-After standarization, each component would have zero mean and unit standard deviation.
+After standardization, each component would have zero mean and unit standard deviation.

-Note we allow either ``mean`` or ``scale`` fields to be empty, which indicates that the step of shifting the mean or that of scaling the component would not be applied.
+Note that we allow either ``mean`` or ``scale`` fields to be empty, which indicates that the step of shifting the mean or that of scaling the component would not be applied.

 - **estimate**(Standardize, X[; center=true, scale=true])